 We also cannot predict the likelihood, nature or extent of government regulation that may arise from future legislation or administrative or executive action, either in the United States or abroad.
-For example, certain policies of the Trump administration may impact our business and industry.
-Namely, the Trump administration has taken several executive actions, including the issuance of a number of Executive Orders, that could impose significant burdens on, or otherwise materially delay, FDA's ability to engage in routine regulatory and oversight activities such as implementing statutes through rulemaking, issuance of guidance, and review and approval of marketing applications.
-Notably, on January 23, 2017, President Trump ordered a hiring freeze for all executive departments and agencies, including FDA, which prohibits FDA from filling employee vacancies or creating new positions.
-Under the terms of the order, the freeze will remain in effect until implementation of a plan to be recommended by the Director for the Office of Management and Budget, or OMB, in consultation with the Director of the Office of Personnel Management, to reduce the size of the federal workforce through attrition.
-Although certain positions at FDA may be exempt from the freeze, an under-staffed FDA could result in delays in FDA's responsiveness or in its ability to review submissions or applications, issue regulations or guidance, or implement or enforce regulatory requirements in a timely fashion or at all.
+For example, certain policies of the current administration may impact our business and industry.
+Namely, several recent executive actions, including the issuance of a number of Executive Orders, could impose significant burdens on, or otherwise materially delay, FDA's ability to engage in routine regulatory and oversight activities such as implementing statutes through rulemaking, issuance of guidance, and review and approval of marketing applications.
+It is difficult to predict how these executive actions, including the Executive Orders, will be implemented, and the extent to which they will impact FDA's ability to engage in oversight and implementation activities in the normal course, our business may be negatively impacted.